SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 For non-technical questions and roadmap feedback, you can reach us on our [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ).

-## Features Planned for Version 3.0 / final release early December
+## Features Planned for Version 3.0 / Final Release Early December

 The first release candidate for 3.0 was published November 20.
 We'll publish 1-2 more RC's then publish the final version probably first week of December.
 Please check our Slack announcements channel for the latest information.